Image Data

 Introduction to Images

 The general perception will be that images are photos, however, while all photos are images, not all images are photos.
 Images are a convenient way to display things on a screen and in this wiki, that convenience is used in a number of different ways.
 It is anticipated that there will ultimately be many photos on this wiki to support the stories written, but images are also used to make up things like the Trails that display at the top right of each station page, allowing you to move quickly to 'next' and 'previous' sections and stations.
-Station pages are now also getting access to engineers drawings of the station yards which will help researchers understand how some of these yards expanded and shrunk over the years, these are all held as image files.
-There will also be a number of other uses of images to aid the researcher.
+Station pages are now also getting access to engineers drawings of the station yards which will help researchers understand how some of these yards expanded and shrunk over the years, these are all held as image files and make use of standard wiki functionality and are always referred to as Files.
+A number of other uses of images will invariably be developed to aid the researcher.

 Any image you want to display in the wiki needs to be uploaded to the wiki first.
 This is a straightforward process using the 'Upload file' utility which you can find in the menu to the left of the screen.
 Note that this is called upload file, not upload image, as you can also upload some other file types.